Full-program video: Tatiana Luboviski-Acosta and Daisy Zamora: October 4, 2018

-As part of their Mazza Writer in Residency for October 1–6, Tatiana Luboviski-Acosta will be joined by celebrated Nicaraguan poet—and SF State faculty member in Latina/Latino Studies—Daisy Zamora, with the two poets reading from their works, followed by a conversation between them and in response to their audience.
+For the first of two evenings as Mazza Writer in Residence for Fall 2018, Tatiana Luboviski-Acosta will be joined by celebrated Nicaraguan poet—and SF State faculty member in Latina/Latino Studies—Daisy Zamora, with the two poets reading from their works, followed by a conversation between them and in response to their audience.
 Supported by the Sam Mazza Foundation, this event is free and open to the public.
 Please join us!

 A Nicaraguan Californian via Mexico raised both in Huntington Park and Highland Park neighborhoods of Los Angeles, Tatiana Luboviski-Acosta lives in a rent controlled apartment in the Mission District of San Francisco.
 An artist, writer, reproductive justice activist, patient advocate, and lapsed full spectrum doula who supports themself through working at a neighborhood cafe and cleaning houses, Tatiana Luboviski-Acosta’s work attempts, as fellow poet Lauren Levin writes, to “include direct revolutionary action, up to and including revolutionary violence, as part of a continuum of care, and their use of this redefinition of care-work to rethink gendered paradigms.”
 Their first book, The Easy Body, was published by Oakland queer art & publishing collective Timeless, Infinite Light in 2017.
 Photo: Dickie Bahto.